 If you have an employment issue, we are here to help.

-The western quadrant of the city houses the Pittsburgh international airport, which used to be a major employer in Pittsburgh.
+The western quadrant of the city houses of the international airport, which used to be a major employer in Allegheny County.

 Today, Dick’s sporting goods takes the crown.
 The surrounding suburbs including Moon, Robinson, Crafton, Sewickley, and Coraopolis are close enough to the city to work there.